lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 Customizing
 -----------
-To access your preferences :menuselection:`Settings --> Prefrences`.
+To access your preferences :menuselection:`Settings --> Configure Ark`.
 To show files in the associated program press the :guilabel:`Open file with associted application` radio button.
 To preview with internal previewer press the :guilabel:`Preview file with internal previewer` radio button.
 To have a warning when creating a zip file with AES encryption check the :guilabel:`Show a warning when creating zip files with AES encrpytion` checkbox.

 To cancel your changes to your settings press the :guilabel:`Cancel` button.
 To apply your changes and close the window press the :guilabel:`OK` button.
 To currently apply your settings press the :guilabel:`Apply` button.